snotbubble/h1bummer/README.md

 currently h1bummer is slow to load and filter, if it takes more than 20-seconds to do anything kill it and try with a smaller quarterly data set.

+export is visible items only, in semi-colon csv format

+export saves to ./export.csv, *it will overwrite this file every time*, so rename if you want to keep it.

+tested with Linux only.

+using default Gnome dark theme; it will look awful in other themes or in windows. hopefully a 100% draw based ui will solve this problem in future.

 # screenie
 ![screenie](210516_h1bummer_screenie_x700.png)